Premier League, Champions League call off matches

 Earlier Friday, Everton said one of its players had reported symptoms consistent with coronavirus.
 Bournemouth later said reserve goalkeeper Artur Boruc and four members of staff also had symptoms.
 Leicester said Thursday that three players had “extremely mild illness.”

-The suspension also covers England's Championship, League One, League Two and the top two women's divisions.
+The suspension in England also covers the Championship, League One, League Two and the top two women's divisions.

 The French league also suspended games Friday.
 Following earlier suspensions in Italy and Spain, that leaves the German Bundesliga as the only one of Europe's top-five ranked leagues still playing this weekend.